 Perry, SW & Guan, L 1996, 'A partitioned modified Hopfield neural network algorithm for real-time image restoration', REAL-TIME IMAGING, vol. 2, no. 4, pp. 215-224.View/Download from: Publisher's site

-Perry, SW 2018, 'Image and Video Noise: An Industry Perspective' in Bertalmio, M (ed), Denoising of Photographic Images and Video Fundamentals, Open Challenges and New Trends, Springer, Switzerland, pp. 207-234.View/Download from: UTS OPUS or Publisher's site
+Perry, SW 2018, 'Image and Video Noise: An Industry Perspective' in Bertalmio, M (ed), Denoising of Photographic Images and Video Fundamentals, Open Challenges and New Trends, Springer, Switzerland, pp. 207-234.View/Download from: Publisher's site

 This unique text/reference presents a detailed review of noise removal for photographs and video.
 An international selection of expert contributors provide their insights into the fundamental challenges that remain in the field of denoising, examining how to properly model noise in real scenarios, how to tailor denoising algorithms to these models, and how to evaluate the results in a way that is consistent with perceived image quality.
 The book offers comprehensive coverage from problem formulation to the evaluation of denoising methods, from historical perspectives to state-of-the-art algorithms, and from fast real-time techniques that can be implemented in-camera to powerful and computationally intensive methods for off-line processing.